-If your application has been selected for verification by the federal processor, you will be required to provide additional documentation with a specific deadline.
-Failure to meet this deadline will result in the denial of financial aid.

-The Financial Aid and Scholarship Office may request additional documentation based on the information submitted on your financial aid application such as:
+If your application has been selected for verification by the federal processor, you will be required to provide additional documentation.
+Refer to your campus Financial Aid Office for pertinent deadlines.
+Failure to meet deadlines may result in the denial of financial aid.
+Students can check their financial aid status and complete the verification process from the LACCD, Student Information System (SIS).
+The LACCD SIS is accessible through bit.ly/laccdsis.
+The Financial Aid Office may request additional documentation based on the information submitted on your financial aid application such as:

-- Federal Tax Transcripts

-- Verification of Untaxed Income Benefits

-- Verification Worksheet

-- Other documentation as needed to verify your application or situation
+- Federal tax transcripts, wage and income (W-2) transcripts, and/ or proof on non-filling - Verification of untaxed income and benefits - Verification Worksheet - Other documentations as needed to verify your application or situation

-Federal verification requirements apply to all federal aid programs and the state Cal Grant programs
+Verification requirements apply to all federal aid programs and the state Cal Grant programs.